JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 The Geometry class is responsible for generating descriptors of the MPAS mesh and for associating an MPI communicator passed down from the generic application with a particular Geometry object.
-The MPAS-Model subroutine :code:`mpas_init` is used to initialize  pointers two MPAS-Model derived types, :code:`domain_type` and :code:`core_type`.
+The MPAS-Model subroutine :code:`mpas_init` is used to initialize pointers to two MPAS-Model derived types, :code:`domain_type` and :code:`core_type`.
 The :code:`domain_type` and its underlying components facilitate the operations described by most other classes in MPAS-JEDI.

 Inheritance from MPAS-Model
 """""""""""""""""""""""""""

-Every MPAS-JEDI application requires a Geometry object and must adhere to the requirements of :code:`mpas_init`.
+Every MPAS-JEDI application requires a :code:`Geometry` object and must adhere to the requirements of :code:`mpas_init`.
 That subroutine requires there to be several files present in the run directory.
 They are as follows:

 * :code:`namelist.atmosphere`